healpy/healpy/INSTALL.rst

 Generating native binaries
 --------------------------

-While using pre-compiled wheels is typically the easiest and quickest way to install `healpy` on a system.
+Using pre-compiled wheels is typically the easiest and quickest way to install `healpy` on a system.
 However, the performance of the installed package may not be optimal, since the wheel has to work on all CPUs of a given architecture (e.g. x86_64) and will therefore probably not use all features